ryhanlon/my_reads_app/README.md

 Used the following tutorials, articles and docs while building this app.

 - *Tutorial Request: FEND Project 6 - Walk Through* by Ryan Waite, [short video](https://www.youtube.com/watch?v=N8bU1oWlLwY&feature=youtu.be) , [long video](https://www.youtube.com/watch?v=acJHkd6K5kI&=&feature=youtu.be)
 The example for the updateBook function was helpful.
-I examined the components and where to put state.
+I examined the components breakdown and where to put state.

 - The following lessons from the FEND-NanoDegree course:
     - Lesson 3: State Management,